lh3/jstreeview/README.md

 browsers supported text drawing in 2008.
 The update now supports built-in canvas fonts.

-Looking at my old code, I think some design choices at the time are questionable and may benefit a revamp.
+Looking at my 15-year-old code, I think some design choices at the time are questionable and may benefit from a revamp.
 I will leave this to another day, or the project may never see the light of day.

 [phylotree]: https://en.wikipedia.org/wiki/Phylogenetic_tree